carvargas/PriorityQueue/README.md

 # priorityQueue
-simulation of a priority queue using an array
+simulation of a priority queue using arrays